 Tap Your Feet

-Music is the lifeblood of New Orleans, with live performances at bars in neighborhoods fancy and not so much.
-Those without a clear plan should migrate to Frenchmen Street, with its stretch of clubs featuring music of every sort and street-corner brass bands that get people dancing alfresco.
+Music is the lifeblood of New Orleans, with live performances nightly at bars in neighborhoods fancy and not so much.
+Those without a clear plan should migrate to Frenchmen Street in the Marigny neighborhood, with its stretch of clubs featuring music of every sort along with free-range brass bands that get people dancing in the street.
 Daytime, a walk down pedestrian-friendly Royal Street yields a mix of sidewalk bands, from roots to rockabilly.
-For an evening of classic jazz, line up for one of the treasured bench seats at Preservation Hall, which has perpetuated a vital slice of New Orleans for two generations.
+For an evening of traditional local jazz, line up for one of the treasured bench seats at Preservation Hall, which has perpetuated a vital slice of New Orleans for two generations.

 Elevate Yourself

-An eclectic mix of museums does a splendid job of entertaining while educating.
-The grandest of the bunch is the National WWII Museum, a massive, multibuilding assemblage that focuses on human stories rather than static armaments.
-Interested in how the city got this way?
-Swing by the Historic New Orleans Collection for a guided tour of documents both rare and enlightening.
-Located in City Park, the neoclassical New Orleans Museum of Art has outstanding permanent and visiting collections, and a world-class sculpture garden.
+An eclectic mix of museums and attractions do a splendid job of entertaining while educating.
+Vue Orleans is an ideal place to get oriented: Downstairs there’s a cutting-edge, interactive introduction to the city’s history and culture; upstairs, an observation deck offers panoramic views of the city from thirty-four stories aloft.
+The National WWII Museum is a massive, engaging, multibuilding assemblage that focuses on human stories behind the war rather than static armaments.
+Want to dig deeper into how the city got this way?
+Swing by the Historic New Orleans Collection for its captivating permanent and rotating exhibits along with an interactive map showcasing French Quarter architecture and history.
+A ten-minute taxi ride away, the neoclassical New Orleans Museum of Art in City Park boasts outstanding collections and an adjoining world-class sculpture garden, which is free to visit.

 WHERE TO STAY